Staithes and Runswick Lifeboat Station

-Staithes and Runswick Lifeboat Station is a Royal National Lifeboat Institution (RNLI) lifeboat station based in the village of Staithes, North Yorkshire, England.
-The station was first opened in 1875 but has been closed for two periods between then and the 21st century due to a decline in the fishing industry and the ability to supply people to crew the lifeboat.
-It is now host to an Inshore Lifeboat (ILB).
+Staithes and Runswick Lifeboat Station is located on the north side of the harbour, in the village of Staithes, in the county of North Yorkshire, England.

+Staithes Lifeboat Station was established in 1875 by the Royal National Lifeboat Institution (RNLI).
+It has been closed for two periods between 1922 and 1978, due to a decline in the fishing industry, and the availability of local crew.
+Staithes and Runswick Lifeboat Station was re-established in 1978 as an Inshore lifeboat station.